RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 After you finish the required SAML SSO configuration between your identity provider and Redis Cloud account, you can test and activate SAML SSO.

  All users associated with the account, excluding the local user you used to set up SAML SSO, are converted to SAML users on successful activation.
 They can no longer sign in with their previous sign-in method and must use SAML SSO instead.
+However, you can add local bypass users after SAML SSO activation to allow access to the account in case of identity provider downtime or other issues with SAML SSO.

 To activate SAML SSO: